datarichard/shit-happens-index/README.md

 SRRS published in the first decade after its development (Holmes, 1979;
 Kessler, 1997).
-It’s reputed advance was in adapting the psychophysical procedure of magnitude estimation to quantify the stressfulness of an event (Dohrenwend & Dohrenwend, 1974), which was entirely based on the amount of stress anticipated by research volunteers when imagining the event.
-Subsequent methodological critiques pointed out the limitations of this method (Dohrenwend & Dohrenwend, 1974; Zimmerman, 1983); and within the set of fairly serious events included in SRRS life event checklists, the use of differential weights does not markedly increase the association between life event scales and measures of distress (Tibubos et al., 2021; Zimmerman, 1983).
+It’s reputed advance was in adapting the psychophysical procedure of magnitude estimation to quantify the stressfulness of an event (B. S. Dohrenwend & Dohrenwend, 1974), which was entirely based on the amount of stress anticipated by research volunteers when imagining the event.
+Subsequent methodological critiques pointed out the limitations of this method (B. S. Dohrenwend & Dohrenwend, 1974;
+Zimmerman, 1983); and within the set of fairly serious events included in SRRS life event checklists, the use of differential weights does not markedly increase the association between life event scales and measures of distress (Tibubos et al., 2021; Zimmerman, 1983).
 Thus it is not clear whether and how operationalization of a differential weight improves the predictive value of life events checklists over and above frequency or the sum of exposure, and this widely appreciated limitation has led to the proliferation of summed checklists (Turner & Wheaton, 1997).

 However our earlier research on the impact of major life events in affective wellbeing in a large population-based survey of Australian